-The Title IX Coordinator, in consultation with the College General Counsel, shall adopt written rules and practices to implement this Policy and these Procedures.
-The rules and practices shall be posted on the College Website and provided to Complainants and Respondents.
+The Title IX Coordinator, in consultation with the University General Counsel, shall adopt written rules and practices to implement this Policy and these Procedures.
+The rules and practices shall be posted on the University website and provided to Complainants and Respondents.